albertoazinar/dapp/README.md

 - [x] Rules to put in a "to buy list"
 - [x] Estimated prices and "to buy list" with estimated value to spend
 - [ ] Sub-shelves to a product that can have multiple brands/types
+- [x] Share list in 3rd party apps
+- [x] Allow user to automatically restock a product from "to buy list"
+- [ ] Allow user to use different currencies based on his preferences